codatio/codat-docs/docs/sync-for-expenses/sync-process/sync-process-explained.md

 ```
 A `syncId` will be returned to the response payload.

+Multiple syncs can be initiated at once.
+The queueing of these syncs will be managed on the Codat side and pushed to the accounting platform.

 ### Check sync status

 There are three ways to check the status of the sync: